tigawanna/starter-vite-relay/README.md

 - the prefetching feature in `usePreloadedQuery` which is recomemnded fetch strategy is not supprted in react-router but this can be side sepped by just using `uselazyLadedQuery` instead
 - requires the server to have a [compliant schema](https://relay.dev/docs/next/guides/graphql-server-specification/) in my case am using the github graphql api , but if you had your own server yu culd use something like [Hasura](https://hasura.io/) or just follw the spec specified when making your own
+> you can transform your response before it's passed into the provider if you still want to use it with our current data [like shown in this tutorial](https://dev.to/ttoss/lett-s-go-build-pagination-with-relay-and-react-an-intermediary-tutorial-f89)

 ### usage